 - If you have recently started on medication and noticed that your skin is more sensitive to the sun, tell your doctor.
 Don't suddenly stop taking your medicine.

-- If your doctor advises that need to keep taking your medicine, take extra care in the sun (slip, slop, slap, wrap) to protect your skin.
+- If your doctor advises that need to keep taking your medicine, try to reduce your exposure to sunlight, and when you are outside, take extra care in the sun (slip, slop, slap, wrap) to protect your skin.

 What is drug-induced photosensitivity?